OpenITI/documentation/index.md

      20/12/2019](https://docs.google.com/document/d/1XsRR56gn3LvpToTtmy7_YlLtG9bybZImhVMvX1SISrE/edit?usp=sharing):

 YAML files record Metadata associated with texts, authors and annotators in the OpenITI.
 There are three types.
-For their locations see the 25-year file structure (**LINK**)
+For their locations see [above](#25-years-folders)

-DIAGRAM POINTING TO TYPES IN OPENITI STRUCTURE?

 #### YML-1 (Version Record)